skmp/reicast-qadb/issue_template.md

 **Repro Steps:** OR **Debugging Steps Tested:**
 * Repro Steps meaning, steps to reproduce the issue.
-* Debugging Steps Tested means, what other settings did you use to test if the bug stilloccurs.
+* Debugging Steps Tested means, what other settings did you use to test if the bug still occurs.

 1.
 2.